-Newlands School will be an inclusive school that caters for the diverse population of Dubai.
-At Newlands School, we will assess children on an individual basis and identify their specific needs.
+Newlands School is an inclusive school that caters to the diverse population of Dubai.
+At Newlands School, we assess children on an individual basis and identify their specific needs.

-The school will support students, once admitted, with a range of special needs across the spectrum covered by KHDA categories: behavioural, social and emotional; communication and interaction; sensory and physical; medical conditions or health-related disability; learning difficulties; gifted and talented, and disabled.
-This will involve addressing gaps in the basic skills of literacy and numeracy, early difficulties caused by adopting English as an additional language, mild dyslexia and dyspraxia, certain forms of autism, mobility difficulties and manageable difficulties in hearing and sight.
+Once admitted, the school supports students with a range of special needs covered by the KHDA categories: behavioural, social and emotional; communication and interaction; sensory and physical; medical conditions or health-related disability; learning difficulties; gifted and talented, and disabled.
+This involves addressing gaps in the basic skills of literacy and numeracy, early difficulties caused by adopting English as an additional language, mild dyslexia and dyspraxia, certain forms of autism, mobility difficulties and manageable difficulties in hearing and sight.

-To support families and children with special educational needs, we will:
+To support families and students with potential special educational needs, we:

-- identify children who have SEN as soon as possible using a range of tests
+- screen students as soon as possible using a range of tests

-- hire Learning Support Assistants for children with low to moderate difficulties, with parents’ agreement
+- work together with families to help them hire Individual Learning Support Assistants for students with low to moderate difficulties, with parents’ agreement

-- provide intervention at a suitable level when a child is identified as having SEN
+- provide intervention at a suitable level when a child is identified as having SEND

-- use a variety of teaching approaches, and cater for different learning preferences, to allow children with SEN to access the curriculum and achieve their set education goals
+- use a variety of teaching approaches, and cater to different learning preferences, to allow children with SEND to access the curriculum and achieve their individual education goals

 - design and implement Individualised Education Plans (IEPs)

-- assess and keep records of the progress of children with SEN
+- assess and keep records of the progress of children with SEND

 - use data to set targets and review IEPs

-- work with local and outside agencies who provide specialist support in teaching for development and progress of children with SEN
+- work with local and outside agencies who provide specialist support in teaching for the development and progress of children with SEND

-- work in partnership with parents of children with SEN
+- work in partnership with parents of children with SEND

 - embrace neurodiversity and view our students with special needs in terms of ‘diversity’ rather than disability, and couple that approach with differentiation strategies that build on students’ strengths

-- provide continuous training for the staff supporting children with SEN
+- provide continuous training for the staff supporting children with SEND

 English as an Additional Language

-Students who are not proficient in English will be identified on admission and a teaching programme will be put in place and agreed with their parents – with the target of bringing them to proficiency for their age group within the first term.
-This will be achieved through support in the classroom, the deployment of additional teaching assistants (including from volunteer parents), extra English classes and home extension activities.
+Students who are not proficient in English will be identified on admission and a teaching programme will be put in place and agreed with their parents – with the target of bringing them to proficiency for their age group.
+This will be achieved through support in the classroom, extra English classes and home extension activities.
 Each case will be decided on its own merits and as far as possible, in-class and curriculum modifications will be made to ensure students with weak English skills are fully included in learning activities.

-There are a range of assessments that will reveal language competencies at numerous points in the students’ progress through the school, including the admissions test, external assessments, teacher assessments and ‘Checkpoints’.
-Language support will come from lesson differentiation and peer help, direct teacher assistant, learning assistant help and extra-curricular programmes.
+There is a range of assessments that will reveal language competencies at numerous points in the students’ progress through the school, including the admissions test, external assessments, teacher assessments and ‘Checkpoints’.
+Language support will come from lesson differentiation and peer help, direct teacher assistance, learning assistant help and extra-curricular programmes.

 Gifted and Talented at Newlands

-The progress of gifted students will be monitored in the school’s data tracking system, which will highlight where specific students slow down or accelerate in their learning progress.
+The progress of gifted students will be monitored in the school’s data-tracking system, which will highlight where specific students slow down or accelerate in their learning progress.
 Each department will be required to have curriculum plans that provide for the enhancement of learning in each module for gifted students.
-In addition, these students will have access to an annual programme that regularly include such activities as:
+In addition, these students will have access to an annual programme that regularly includes such activities as:

 - module extensions